Police investigating burglary targeting two Tauranga Crossing jewellery stores - NZ Herald

-Police were alerted at 2.13am today there had been a break-in at the shopping centre, a police spokesman said.
+Police were alerted there had been a break-in at the shopping centre at 2.13am Monday, a police spokesman said.

 Pascoes and Michael Hill Jewellers stores were targeted.